keu/docs/software/image-architecture.md

 - [Airflow 2.0.0](https://github.com/astronomer/ap-airflow/blob/master/2.0.0/buster/Dockerfile)
 - [Airflow 1.10.15](https://github.com/astronomer/ap-airflow/blob/master/1.10.15/buster/Dockerfile)

+### Differences Between Astronomer Runtime and Astronomer Certified

+Starting with Software version 0.29, you can use Astro Runtime images in your Software Deployments.
+Functionally, Runtime images are similar to Certified images.
+They both include:

+- Same-day support for Apache Airflow releases.
+- Extended support lifecycles.
+- Regularly backported bug and security fixes.

+Astronomer Runtime includes additional features which are not available in Astronomer Certified images, including:

+- The `astronomer-providers` package, which includes a set of deferrable operators build and maintained by Astronomer.
+- Airflow UI improvements, such as the showing your Deployment's Docker image tag in the footer of all UI pages.
+- Future Runtime-exclusive features, such as new Airflow components and improvements to the DAG development experience.

+For more information on using Runtime in your Deployments, see [Upgrade Runtime](https://docs.astronomer.io/astro/upgrade-runtime).

 ## Image Requirements

 Running Airflow with the Astronomer Certified Docker image requires specific versions for key system components.